mattdowney/matt-vst-lfr/README.md

 1. Install Vercel CLI: `npm i -g vercel`
 2. Run: `vercel`
 3. Follow prompts
+4. **Disable Protection**: Go to your Vercel dashboard → Project Settings → Security → Disable "Vercel Authentication"
-4. Your MCP server will be available at: `https://your-project.vercel.app`
+5. Your MCP server will be available at: `https://your-project.vercel.app`

+**Note**: By default, Vercel Pro accounts enable authentication protection.
+You must disable this in the dashboard for public API access.

 ## GitHub Setup